kolinger/rd-usb/README.md

 CLI example: `python web.py --on-receive on-receive.sh`

 See `on-receive.sh` or `on-receive.cmd` files for more information how implement this program/script.
+Also `on-receive-python-example.cmd` and `on-receive-python-example.py` show more extended example how to call python.

 Example structure of JSON file: